thakurvrashant-stack/bookstore_relational_analytics_sql/README.md

 ## 🔍 Business Questions Solved

-The project answers several real-world business questions using SQL:
+The project answers several real-world business questions using SQL, some of those are below:

 1. What are the **top selling books**?
 2. Which **customers generate the highest revenue**?